 what is a dry cell battery?

-What is a dry battery and how does it differ from other battery types?
+What is a dry battery cell and how does it differ from other battery types?
 The primary distinction lies in its construction and the nature of its electrolyte.
 Unlike wet cell batteries that contain a free-flowing liquid electrolyte, the electrolyte in a dry cell is immobilized as a paste.
 This setup not only minimizes the risk of leakage but also allows for versatile positioning and handling of the battery without the risk of spillage.

 The typical dry cell consists of: